openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 You have successfully uploaded an object to the container.

-.. note: To delete an object, click the :guilabel:`More button` and select :guilabel:`Delete Object`.
+.. note:: To delete an object, click the :guilabel:`More button` and select :guilabel:`Delete Object`.

 Manage an object